Year 6 Transition

-For information on activating your School Gateway Account please click here
+For information on activating your School Gateway account please click here

 Free School Meals

-If your son/daughter was in receipt of free school meals at their primary school you WILL NEED TO SUBMIT ANOTHER APLICATION TO ROTHERHAM COUNCIL before they join us in September. (please apply at least a month before)
+If your son/daughter was in receipt of free school meals at their primary school you WILL NEED TO SUBMIT ANOTHER APPLICATION TO ROTHERHAM COUNCIL before they join us in September. (please apply at least a month before)